diegueins680/trader/README.md

 Assumptions and limitations
 ---------------------------
 - The strategy is intentionally simple (long or flat only) and does not include sizing, risk limits, or robust transaction cost modeling.
-- Live order placement does not handle Binance symbol filters (lot size/step size/min notional) and may be rejected by the exchange.
+- Live order placement attempts to fetch/apply symbol filters (minQty/step size/minNotional), but is not exhaustive and may still be rejected by the exchange.
 - This code is for experimentation and education only; it is **not** production-ready nor financial advice.